sfsocialclub/member-portal/api/README.md

 ## TODO
         1. Fix 415 status code on registration - Fixed: add name field to registration form
-        2. finish crud operations - DONE need to test 2a. test code
+        2. finish crud operations - DONE need to test 2a. test code - In Progress; working on pytests
         3. security checks
-            a. users can't update anyones password but there own
+            a. users can't update anyones password but there own - Done
-            b. only admins or owners of events can delete or update events
+            b. only admins or owners of events can delete or update events -DONE
-            c. only admins can view other users information
+            c. only admins can view other users information - DONE
-            b. password encrypttion works
+            b. password encryption works - DONE
             e. database security
             f. encrypt data in transit; plaintext passwords in payload
         4. every user has points
             if you go to event you get a point if you dont show up subtract a point
-        5. events add points to events
-        6. Duplicate handling/prevention
+        5. Duplicate handling/prevention
 ## MongoDB Local setup (Mac)

 [installation doc](https://www.mongodb.com/docs/manual/installation/)